sajagsubedi/Todos-List/README.md

 ## Todo,s List
-Todo,s list ia amazing react app that stores your notes in the local storage of your browser.
+Todo,s list is a amazing react app that stores your notes in the local storage of your browser.
 It is developed by Sajag Subedi.
 This Web app is begginer friendly and easy to use.

 ### Getting Started
 - Hit npm i